Articles

 Method 2.
 Submit form trigger in Google Tag Manager

-If your programmers correctly configured data transmission from a form by means of the submit button, then for form tracking submissions you can use the built-in Google Tag Manager trigger.
+If your developers correctly configured data transmission from a form through the submit button, then you can use the built-in Google Tag Manager trigger for tracking form submissions with Google Analytics 4.
 Judging by comments on the Internet, this situation is encountered infrequently, but it’s worth trying.

 Using this method, when a user fills in and sends a form, the trigger sends a gtm.formSubmit event to the dataLayer array.